John Webster: Reputation

 Webster's intricate, complex, subtle and learned plays are difficult, but rewarding and are still frequently staged.
 Webster has gained a reputation as the Elizabethan and Jacobean dramatist with the most unsparingly dark vision of human nature.
 Even more than John Ford, whose 'Tis Pity She's a Whore is also bleak, Webster's tragedies present a horrific vision of humanity.
 In his poem "Whispers of Immortality", T. S. Eliot memorably says that Webster always saw "the skull beneath the skin".

 Webster's title character in The Duchess of Malfi is presented as a figure of virtue compared with her malevolent brothers.
 She faces death with classic Stoic courage in a martyr-like scene which has been compared to that of the king in Christopher Marlowe's play Edward II.
-Webster's use of a strong, virtuous woman as his main character was rare for his time and marks a deliberate reworking of some of the original historical events on which the play was based.
+Webster's use of a strong, virtuous woman as his main character was very rare for his time and marks a deliberate reworking of some of the original historical events on which the play was based.
 The character of the Duchess recalls the Victorian poet and essayist Algernon Charles Swinburne's comment in A Study of Shakespeare that in tragedies such as King Lear Shakespeare had shown such a bleak world as a foil or backdrop for virtuous heroines such as Ophelia and Imogen, so that their characterisation would not seem too incredible.
 Swinburne describes such heroines as shining in the darkness.

 Webster's drama was generally dismissed in the 18th and 19th centuries, but many 20th-century critics and theatregoers have found The White Devil and The Duchess of Malfi brilliant plays of great poetic quality.
 One explanation for the change of view is that the horrors of war in the early 20th century had led to desperate protagonists being on stage again and understood.
-W. A. Edwards wrote of Webster's plays in Scrutiny II (1933–1934) "Events are not within control, nor are our human desires; let's snatch what comes and clutch it, fight our way out of tight corners, and meet the end without squealing."
+W. A. Edwards wrote of Webster's plays in Scrutiny II (1933–1934): "Events are not within control, nor are our human desires; let's snatch what comes and clutch it, fight our way out of tight corners, and meet the end without squealing."
 The violence and pessimism of the tragedies have seemed to some analysts close to modern sensibilities.